Session tokens overview

 Session tokens aren't a replacement for implementing OAuth with Shopify.

 Unlike API access tokens, session tokens can't be used to make authenticated requests to Shopify APIs.
-An API access token is what you use to send requests from your app's backend to Shopify so that you can fetch specific data from the merchant's shop.
+An API access token is what you use to send requests from your app's backend to Shopify so that you can fetch specific data from the user's shop.

 For example, to make authenticated requests to the Admin API, your app must store the access token it receives during the OAuth flow.
 To contrast, session tokens are used by your app's backend to verify the embedded request coming from your app's frontend.